 Powers & Duties of a Guardian

 Becoming a guardian is a big responsibility.
 There are many things that guardians must do to make sure the protected person is taken care of, and many things that guardians must report back to the court.
 There are also many things a guardian cannot do without first getting the court’s permission.
 Read on for more information about all that is required of a guardian.

 What the Guardian Must Do

 The duties and responsibilities of a guardian vary depending on what type of guardianship is granted.
-The full list is contained in the “Acknowledgment of Duties and Responsibilities Under NRS 159.”
+The full list is contained in the “Acknowledgment of Duties and Responsibilities.”
 This is a form that every guardian must complete once the court has appointed the person as a guardian.
 The guardian must initial each applicable item, sign the form, and file it with the court.

 To learn about all of the responsibilities a guardian assumes, please read the “Guardian’s Acknowledgment of Duties” above.
 However, the very basic responsibilities of a guardian are: